 You Have Had a Baby or Lost a Lot of Weight

 Pregnancy and obesity are two of the most common causes of abdominal damage.
 Both of these can also lead to stretched skin around the stomach.
 Even after you deliver the child or reach a healthy weight, the muscles and skin remain damaged.
 Your tissues will continue to drape over the stomach loosely.
-A tummy tuck will repair these damaged tissues so you can look as healthy as you feel.
+A tummy tuck pain will repair these damaged tissues so you can look as healthy as you feel.

 You Have Realistic Expectations